Vanderbilt University: Founding and early years

-The first building, Main Building, later known as Kirkland Hall, was designed by William Crawford Smith, a Confederate veteran who also designed the Parthenon; its construction began in 1874.
+The first building, Main Building, later known as Kirkland Hall, was designed by William Crawford Smith, and its construction began in 1874.
 In the fall of 1875, about 200 students enrolled at Vanderbilt, and in October the university was dedicated.
 Bishop McTyeire was named chairman of the Board of Trust for life by Vanderbilt as a stipulation of his endowment.
-McTyeire named Landon Garland (1810–1895), his mentor from Randolph-Macon College in Virginia and then-Chancellor of the University of Mississippi, as chancellor.
-As chancellor, he shaped the school's structure and hired the school's faculty, many of whom were renowned scholars in their respective fields.
-However, most of this faculty left after disputes with Bishop McTyeire, including over pay rates.
+McTyeire named Landon Garland (1810–1895), his mentor from Randolph-Macon College, as chancellor.
+Garland shaped the school's structure and hired the school's faculty.
+Most of this faculty left after disputes with Bishop McTyeire, including over pay rates.
 When the first fraternity chapter, Phi Delta Theta, was established on campus in 1876, it was shut down by the faculty, only to be reestablished as a secret society in 1877.
-Meanwhile, Old Gym, designed by Peter J. Williamson, was built in 1879–1880.
+In 1880, Old Gym, a Victorian building designed by Peter J. Williamson, was completed and became the university's first gymnasium.
 By 1883, the Board of Trust passed a resolution allowing fraternities on campus, and more chapters were established in 1884.